Characterizing Web Search in The Age of Generative AI: Introduction

+The impact of these fundamental differences on search outputs remains largely unexplored.
+Most existing work on evaluating generative search focuses on properties such as factual accuracy, hallucinations, and bias (\S\ref{sec:related}), but does not explore, for instance, if generative search actually leverages its ability to go beyond top-10 web pages or if the stochasticity of the underlying LLM leads to materially different outputs across multiple runs.
+To address this gap, we construct an evaluation framework that operationalizes these three key dimensions and uses them to systematically characterize the behavior of generative search systems.

-To answer these questions, we compare a traditional search engine, the organic search results from Google Search (\organic), with four generative search engines, Google AI Overview (\aio), Gemini (\gemini), GPT-4o-Search (\gptsearch), and GPT-4o with search as a tool (\gptnormal).
-We perform the comparison on six datasets covering domains like politics, product reviews, and science.
-We further analyze a set of trending, time-sensitive queries to assess how different engines handle recent information.
-Source and content analysis reveal intriguing insights.
+We use our framework to compare a traditional search engine, Google's traditional search (\organic), with five generative search engines: Google AI Overview (\aio), Gemini (\gemini), GPT-4o-Search (\gptsearch), GPT-4o with search as a tool (\gptnormal), and Perplexity Sonar (\sonar) across a wide range of datasets covering domains like politics, shopping, and science.
+Our evaluation reveals several intriguing patterns.

+\xhdr{Generative engines differ widely in how much they rely on internal \vs external knowledge.} For the same queries, \gptnormal consults less than one web page on average, while \sonar, \aio, \gemini, and \gptsearch retrieve $14$, $9$, $9$, and $4$ on average, respectively.
+Despite these differences in retrieval footprint, generative engines often achieve \textbf{similar levels of topical coverage}.
+We also find that many generative engines perform web searches for retrieving simple, static facts that could be answered from internal knowledge alone (\eg \textit{What is the capital of France?}), lowering efficiency.
+However, engines that perform fewer searches sometimes produce inaccurate information on dynamic, time-sensitive queries (\eg \textit{seahawks vs steelers}).
+This dichotomy reveals inherent \textbf{tradeoffs between efficiency and accuracy}.

-{\it There are large differences in the sources returned by traditional and generative search engines.} For instance, on average $53\%$ ($27\%$) of domains that \aio consults are not contained in top-10 (top-100) \organic search results.
-Similarly, while $38\%$ ($89\%$) of the \organic search result domains are contained within top-1K (top-1M) most visited websites, the same numbers are $34\%$ ($85\%$) for \aio and $35\%$ ($81\%$) for \gptnormal.
-The differences can be larger depending on the query dataset.
+Generative engines also differ in the breadth of sources they surface.
+They frequently \textbf{cite sources far beyond the top-10 or even top-100 organic search results.} For instance, on average $53\%$ ($27\%$) of domains that \aio consults are not contained in top-10 (top-100) \organic search results.
+Similarly, while $38\%$ ($89\%$) of the \organic result domains are contained within top-1K (top-1M) most visited websites, the corresponding numbers are $34\%$ ($85\%$) for \aio and $35\%$ ($81\%$) for \gptnormal.

-{\it Different generative search engines rely on their internal knowledge to vastly different degrees.} Whereas \gptnormal consults, on average, $0.4$ web pages to answer a query, the same number is $8.6$, $8.5$, and $4.1$ for \aio, \gemini, and \gptsearch.
-Relying on fewer sources does not lead to significant degradation in topical coverage.
-A topical analysis of the content using concept induction~\cite{Lam_2024} finds that \gptnormal covers $71\%$ of topics discovered by all search engines combined.